 This will depend on what disposition you select, but your choices may include a certain casket and burial plot or a specific urn and location for scattering cremated remains.

 If you’re unfamiliar with these aspects of preplanning, Smith urges you to not feel overwhelmed.
-A preplanning conference is meant to educate you on all the available options and keep you from making hasty decisions, so feel free to bring a list of questions.
+A preplanning appointment is meant to educate you on all the available options and keep you from making hasty decisions, so feel free to bring a list of questions.
 He also says a funeral plan is “a living document,” that can and should be revisited every few years to reflect any new wishes.